-I started one blog on my specialized subject Biochemistry, which is my first blog ever in 2008 and it was penalized and removed by Google after few years.
+I started one blog on my specialized subject Biochemistry, which is my first blog ever in 2008 and it was penalized and removed by Google after a few years.

 After that started self-hosted WordPress for my permanent journey.
 This was how and why I got into blogging.

-As I said earlier, I had no knowledge or technical support on blogging.
+As I said earlier, I had no knowledge or technical support for blogging.
 So mistakes were quite common, which turned out to experiences.
 I started out with too many blogs, too much burden, which resulted in getting penalized by Google.

 I read the terms and conditions of blogging and monetization methods (Eg: Google Adsense and Affiliate marketing).
 I started up with a single niche and turned stable with one standard blog (BloggingDen.com) and 8 Micro-niche blogs.